Mess for Less

 Bake at 375 degrees for 35 minutes.
 Oven cook times vary.
 Ours started browning at this point which made our glaze more caramelized and crunchy.
 If you prefer yours to be lighter, just remove it before it starts browning.

 I cannot even describe how good this was, you will just have to make yourself .
-This Monkey Bread French Toast dish is a keeper.
+This Monkey Bread French Toast dish is a keeper, especially if you love easy bread recipes.
 I brought it to an event and it was quickly gobbled up.
 Try it and let me know what you think!

 📖 Recipe